mnott/summarize/README.md

 ## crop_image

-Crop an image to remove any surrounding whitespace.
+Crop an image to remove any surrounding whitespace and add padding for print borders.

 Args:
-    image_path (str): Path to the image file.
+    image_path (str): Path to the image file. padding (int): Amount of padding to add around the cropped area.
+Default is 10 pixels.

 Returns:
-    PIL.Image.Image: Cropped image.
+    PIL.Image.Image: Cropped image with padding.

-## get_max_width

-Get the maximum width among a list of images.

-Args:
-    image_paths (List): List of image file paths.

-Returns:
-    int: Maximum width.

 ## convert_images_to_pdf

-Convert a list of images to a single PDF file.
+Convert a list of images to a single PDF file with proportional padding and maintained quality.

 Args:
-    image_paths (List): List of image file paths. output_path (str): Path to save the output PDF.
+    image_paths (List): List of image file paths. output_path (str): Path to save the output PDF. padding_ratio (float): Ratio of padding to add around the cropped area of each image relative to the page width.
+Default is 0.05 (5% of the page width).

 ## apply_ocr